Faisal-khann/Netflix-Clone/README.md

 # Netflix-Clone
-This is the clone of Netflix (Front-end) that is built by using the concept of HTML and vanilla CSS.<br> It is proper responsive clone, possible with the help of CSS Media Query.<br>
+This is the clone of Netflix (Front-end) that is built by using the concept of HTML and Vanilla CSS.<br> It is proper responsive clone, possible with the help of CSS Media Query.<br>
 Front-end web development is the process of creating a website's graphical user interface (GUI) using HTML, CSS, and JavaScript.
 These languages allow users to interact with and view the website.